-Net premiums increased by \$89.7 million, or 6.0%, and \$75.6 million, or 5.4%, in 2014 and 2013, respectively.
-The increase in premiums for 2014 was driven by both new and existing business written throughout the segment.
-Premiums in 2013 increased mainly in Hong Kong and South East Asia, and Australia with new treaties and growth in existing treaties, partially offset by a decrease in premiums in South Korea.
-The segment added new business production, measured by face amount of insurance in force, of \$81.6 billion, \$122.6 billion and \$126.9 billion during 2014, 2013 and 2012, respectively.
-The face amount of reinsurance in force totaled approximately \$494.3 billion, \$547.7 billion, and \$600.4 billion at December 31, 2014, 2013 and 2012, respectively.
-Foreign currency fluctuations unfavorably affected the face amount of reinsurance in force by \$38.6 billion and \$66.9 billion in 2014 and 2013, respectively.
-Foreign currency exchange fluctuations contributed to a decrease in net premiums of approximately \$69.3 million and \$88.5 million in 2014 and 2013, respectively.
+Net premiums increased by \$10.7 million, or 0.7%, and \$106.1 million, or 7.4%, in 2015 and 2014, respectively.
+The increases in premiums for 2015 and 2014 were driven by both new and existing business written throughout the segment, largely offset by adverse foreign currency exchange fluctuations.
+The segment added new business production, measured by face amount of insurance in force, of \$76.9 billion, \$81.6 billion and \$122.6 billion during 2015, 2014 and 2013, respectively.
+The face amount of reinsurance in force totaled approximately \$462.7 billion, \$494.0 billion, and \$547.4 billion at December 31, 2015, 2014 and 2013, respectively.
+Foreign currency fluctuations unfavorably affected the face amount of reinsurance in force by \$42.1 billion and \$38.6 billion in 2015 and 2014, respectively.
+Foreign currency exchange fluctuations contributed to a decrease in net premiums of approximately \$198.2 million and \$65.8 million in 2015 and 2014, respectively.
 Premium levels can be significantly influenced by currency fluctuations, large transactions and reporting practices of ceding companies and, therefore, can fluctuate from period to period.

 A portion of the net premiums for the segment, in each period presented, relates to reinsurance of critical illness coverage.
 This coverage provides a benefit in the event of the diagnosis of a pre-defined critical illness.
 Reinsurance of critical illness in the Asia Pacific operations is offered primarily in South Korea, Australia and Hong Kong.
-Net premiums from this coverage totaled \$275.7 million, \$247.6 million, and \$225.3 million in 2014, 2013 and 2012, respectively.
+Net premiums from this coverage totaled \$312.6 million, \$275.7 million, and \$247.6 million in 2015, 2014 and 2013, respectively.

-Net investment income increased \$8.1 million, or 8.6%, and \$8.8 million, or 10.2%, in 2014 and 2013, respectively.
+Net investment income decreased \$3.9 million, or 4.7%, and increased by \$7.1 million, or 9.1%, in 2015 and 2014, respectively.
+The decrease in net investment income in 2015 was primarily due to unfavorable foreign currency fluctuations and a decline in investment yield.
 The increase in 2014 can be primarily attributed to growth in the invested asset base.
-The increase in 2013 can be primarily attributed to growth in the average invested asset base and an increase in the investment yield.
-The average asset base was \$2,485.3 million, \$2,228.9 million and \$2,141.3 million in 2014, 2013 and 2012, respectively.
-Investment income and investment related gains and losses are allocated to the various operating segments based on average assets and related capital levels deemed appropriate to support segment operations.
+Investment income is allocated to the various operating segments based on average assets and related capital levels deemed appropriate to support segment operations.
 Investment performance varies with the composition of investments and the relative allocation of capital to the operating segments.